jacobyhsi/InterpreTabNet_Supplementary_Material/README.md

 # InterpreTabNet Supplementary Material

+Thank you very much for taking the time to review our rebuttal.
 Please find the above for the supplementary material.